Paya Terubong: Transportation

 The Jalan Bukit Kukus Paired Road is the tallest expressway in Malaysia.

 Paya Terubong Road remains the main thoroughfare within the suburb.
 The road connects with Ayer Itam Road to the north and stretches towards the suburb of Relau near the southern end of the central valleys.
 As Paya Terubong Road is the sole road which links the north and south of Penang Island through the central valleys, heavy traffic congestion occurs on a frequent basis.
 In 2022, part of the Jalan Bukit Kukus Paired Road was opened for use, intended to alleviate congestion between Paya Terubong and other suburbs to the south.

 Rapid Penang buses 13, 201, 202, 306 and 502 serve the residents of the suburb, by connecting Paya Terubong with the city centre and various other destinations, such as Ayer Itam, the Penang International Airport, Queensbay Mall and Balik Pulau.

-Education

-A total of 10 primary schools, five high schools and an international school are located throughout Paya Terubong.